aspose-cells/Aspose.Cells-API-References/english/go-cpp/DataSorterKeyCollection/Get/_index.md

 ## Get function

-Gets and sets <see cref="DataSorterKey"/> by index.
+Gets and sets DataSorterKey by index.

 ```go